OfficeDev/outlook-dev-docs/docs/add-ins/authentication.md

 # Authentication options in Outlook add-ins

-Your Outlook add-in can access information from anywhere on the internet, whether from the server that hosts the add-in, from your internal network, or from somewhere else in the cloud.
+Your Outlook add-in can access information from anywhere on the Internet, whether from the server that hosts the add-in, from your internal network, or from somewhere else in the cloud.
 If that information is protected, your add-in needs a way to authenticate your user.
 Outlook add-ins provide a number of different methods to authenticate, depending on your specific scenario.

 ## Single sign-on access token